Sam Bahadur (film): Plot

 In 1962, the Sino-Indian War erupts, leading to the army being trounced by the Chinese; Kaul resigns while Nehru dismisses Menon.
 On the advice of Indira Gandhi, Nehru has Manekshaw promoted to lieutenant-general and assigns him as commanding officer of the IV Corps, Tezpur.
 He proposes an advance, but Nehru, forlorn from defeat, refuses; Indira intercedes in Manekshaw's favour.
 By 1963, Manekshaw manages to re-rally his troops in the North-East Frontier Agency.
 In 1964, Nehru dies, and Manekshaw is promoted as general officer commanding of the Eastern Command; two years later, Indira is appointed prime minister.
 Between 1965 and 1967, Manekshaw involves himself in the anti-insurgency operations against the Mizo National Front, for which he earns the Padma Bhushan.

 In 1969, with discord amongst the Bengalis in East Pakistan rising, Yahya, now a general, is made Pakistan's president; elsewhere, Manekshaw is appointed as the Indian Army's next COAS and promoted to general as well.
 In 1970, the East Pakistan-based Awami League sweep Pakistan's general elections, however Yahya refuses to cede power to them, resulting in anti-government protests across Pakistan.
 In response, Yahya authorises Tikka, now a lieutenant-general, to initiate Operation Searchlight – a massive anti-Bengali pogrom, which he executes with ruthless efficiency.
 Considering the situation, Indira favours war, but Manekshaw opposes it, highlighting the army's hindrances; she agrees to wait.
 The U.S. warns Indira against war, but she rebuffs them.
 The army is mobilized and begins training the Mukti Bahini.

 On 3 December 1971, Pakistan strikes first, launching pre-emptive attacks on Indian territory.
 India immediately responds with counter-attacks in Pakistan's western and eastern sectors.
 The opposing armies witness profound clashes, with Pakistan bearing numerous casualties on land, sea and air in both sectors.
 By 16 December, the Pakistani troops in the east, overwhelmed, surrender to the Eastern Command – ending the war.
 The conclusion cedes a political triumph to Indira while Yahya resigns from the humiliation of defeat.
 With Manekshaw's retirement approaching, Indira has him promoted to the rank of field-marshal in recognition of his wartime leadership, which he proudly accepts in January 1973, just a fortnight from his retirement.

 Production

 Development

 In 2017, Meghna Gulzar narrated the story of the biopic on Sam Manekshaw to Kaushal at the sets of Raazi which she planned to make her next film.
 Kaushal impressed by the idea decided that he would play the character.
 She then went for years of extensive research and writing collaborating with Bhavani Iyer and Shantanu Srivastava, also meeting with family members of Sam Manekshaw.
 The film marks the second collaboration between Gulzar and Kaushal.
+Their first film collaboration was the 2017 blockbuster Raazi.
 In 2021, the film was announced by RSVP Movies on the 107th birth anniversary of late Sam Manekshaw.

 Sam Bahadur was filmed with real Indian army soldiers.